Tuesday May 22 - Thursday May 24

 - Eric Moulines (École Polytechnique, Paris, France)

-All talks will be held in the Postgraduate Statistics Centre Lecture Theatre (Room A54, building 48 on the campus map).
+All talks will be held in the Postgraduate Statistics Centre Lecture Theatre (Room A54 in the encircled building on the campus map).
 Information on travelling to Lancaster University and some maps can be found in the section Travel information or here.

 Please direct any enquiries to the organisers or to email@example.com.